All articles

 Premium.
 Gaya Island Resort's sister property on the same island, smaller and quieter, with villas built into the hillside above its own private beach.
 The formula is similar — eco-conscious design, marine-park access, no roads — but the public spaces and dining are a step more modest than its neighbour.

-Insider verdictThe right choice when Gaya Island Resort is full, or for travellers who want the same setting at a gentler pace and a smaller footprint.
+Insider verdict — The right choice when Gaya Island Resort is full, or for a quieter pace and a smaller footprint in the same setting.
 The beach here is the best private stretch of sand in the marine park.

-Best for: A quieter island stay; private beach; couples
+Best for: a quieter island stay; private beach; couples

 Book with us →